lvdmaaten/lvdmaaten.github.io/software/index.md

 </div>
 </section><!-- /#table-of-contents -->

-This page gives an overview of all the software I have released as open-source over the years.
-All software on this webpage is free and open source software, distributed under the [FreeBSD License](http://en.wikipedia.org/wiki/BSD_licenses).
+This page gives an overview of all the software I have released as open-source or have substantially contributed to over the years.
+Unless stated otherwise, the software on this webpage is free and open source software, distributed under the [FreeBSD License](http://en.wikipedia.org/wiki/BSD_licenses).

 ---